After the big dry

 The imbalance came to a head during the so-called Big Dry, or Millennium Drought, which started in the mid-1990s.
 During this period, rivers dried up, reservoirs shrank, centuries-old trees died, and farmers watched their crops shrivel and die.
 The 14-year drought was the worst in recorded Australian history, and at its peak, the government created the Murray-Darling Basin Authority to manage the limited water resources and set up an open marketplace where farmers could buy and sell their water rights.

-“Water markets give farmers the flexibility to use their water rights like any asset of their farming operations, such as fuel and fertiliser and seed, that can be bought and sold at appropriate times,” says Rich Gilmore, who directs TNC’s Australia program.
+“Water markets give farmers the flexibility to use their water rights like any asset of their farming operations, such as fuel and fertiliser and seed, that can be bought and sold at appropriate times,” says Rich Gilmore, former director of TNC’s Australia program.
 Markets are starting to appear around the world.
 For example, Texas’ Edwards Aquifer and the Northern Colorado River basin each have emerging water markets.

 Still, the marketplace here left farmers, conservationists and Aboriginal groups at odds over a limited supply of water.
 “The Murray-Darling Basin is the lifeblood of many Australian farmers, but its wetlands are also home to endangered wildlife,” says Gilmore.
 “The problem is there’s not always enough water for both.
 We wondered, would it be possible to better balance the competing water needs of people and nature, or even create a system in which that competition is diminished in the first place?”